 L’Arche is an inter-denominational Christian community that welcomes people of all backgrounds to share life together.
 In the Washington DC area, community life is centered around four communal homes and the 14 members who have intellectual disabilities, known as “core members.”
 L’Arche is unique among residential service providers in that core members and assistants (people without intellectual disabilities who support core members) choose to live life together like a family.
 They come together around the dinner table, for house meetings, and for weekly celebrations.
 Core members lead the community through their creativity and compassion.
 As core members’ needs change each community responds by adapting their routines and their physical spaces.
 Each community member is encouraged to discover and deepen his or her spiritual life and live it according to his or her particular faith and tradition.
 Those who have no religious affiliation are also welcomed and respected in their freedom of conscience.

-L’Arche of Greater Washington, D.C. is a faith community; a licensed provider of professional services; an advocate with and for people who have intellectual disabilities; and a member of a worldwide federation of autonomous L’Arche communities.
-Emmy Lu Daly was instrumental in establishing L’Arche communities in the Washington DC region, and her son Fritz has been a long-time core person.
+L’Arche of Greater Washington, D.C. is a faith community; a licensed provider of professional services; an advocate with and for people who have intellectual disabilities; and a member of the worldwide federation of autonomous L’Arche communities.
+Emmy Lu Daly was head of household for the Euclid Street home, and her son Fritz has been a long-time core person.